RIMMER: No Laughing Matter – the unintended hilarity of Russia’ special military operation

 Still, the amount of energy expended explaining why sanctions have no impact implies they doth protest too much.
 Russian autos are now produced without airbags and if there’s one feature of a car I’d regard as essential in Russia, even more than the wheels, it’s the airbag.
 I also don’t understand why oligarchs allow the seizure of their yachts abroad.
 If your boat will be detained in the Med why not sail the Murmansk to Kamchatka route along Russia’s Arctic coastline?
 You’re safe from international piracy there.

 If you like your comedy stand-up, though, there is nothing more gutbustingly hysterical than Russian television.
 There’s no need for light entertainment or sitcoms on the box when you have geopolitical talk shows occupying most of prime-time.
-These debates consist of swivel-eyed political scientists (a descriptor unknown elsewhere) and overweight, superannuated generals competing to make the most bloodcurdling threats about emptying Russia’s thermo-nuclear arsenal on the US, the EU or NATO.
+These debates consist of swivel-eyed political scientists (a descriptor unknown elsewhere) and overweight, superannuated generals competing to make the most bloodcurdling threats about emptying Russia’s thermo-nuclear arsenal on the US, the EU or Nato.
 Light relief is provided by footage of the artillery bombardment of Ukrainian villages or the most offensive host complaining about the sequestration of his holiday apartments in Lake Como.

 Weakest Link for Nutters